Dschee/NeuralKit/readme.md

 #### Serialization
 The Serialization Framework includes helper functions used to store and load neural networks to and from JSON files.
+(This framework will be replaced by the builtin Encoding and Decoding mechanisms in Swift 4)

 ## Functions